Not only top accommodation; also great scenery, picnics, swimming, fishing and bushwalks

 South West Rocks

-If you want a world-class course on which to try your skills there is Bonville International Golf Club just south of Coffs Harbour.
-It’s about a 45-minute drive.
+Want a world-class course on which to try your skills ?
+Try the Bonville International Golf Club just south of Coffs Harbour.
+It’s about a 35-minute drive.

 Public courts are available at Stuarts Point a short five-minute drive away.

 The pool and spa are available to guests at the homestead.
-If you prefer to try the surf, there is a patrolled beach (summer only) at Grassy Head or excellent conditions at both Stuarts Point beach and Middle beach.
+If you prefer to try the surf, there are patrolled beaches (summer only) at Grassy Head and Scotts Head or excellent conditions at both Stuarts Point beach and Middle beach.
 A delightfully sheltered swimming area is located in the river estuary just south of the Stuarts Point camping ground.

 Ocean & River Beaches